sjoblomj/MPQDraft/README.md

 - **src/app/gui/resources/images**: These were created by Joel Steudler for use in MPQDraft.
 Not for commercial use.
 - **src/app/gui/resources/icons/blizzard**: These are from the games they represent, and owned by Blizzard Entertainment.
 Not for commercial use.
 - **src/app/gui/resources/icons/sierra**: These are from the games they represent, and owned by Sierra Entertainment.
 Not for commercial use.
 - **src/app/gui/resources/icons/StarDraft.{png,ico}**: This was taken from StarDraft, a predecessor of MPQDraft, written by separate authors, where it was used as the icon for Self-Executing CWADs (a precursor to Self-Executing MPQs).
-To be honest, I don't know where this icon originated from, or who created it.
+To be honest, it is unclear where this icon originated from, or who created it.
 Best not used commercially.
 - **src/app/gui/resources/icons/***: Public domain icons